 Initial college mathematics placement is based on scores for the Scholastic Achievement Test (SAT) Quantitative, American College Testing Program (ACT), College Level Examination Program (CLEP) Mathematics Subject Test, Advanced Placement (AP) Mathematics Test, and/or International Baccalaureate (IB) coursework.
-Before their initial registration, students should use the one-time-only opportunity to advance their initial college mathematics placement by taking either the Advanced Math Placement (AMP) test or the Supplemental Math Skills (SMS) test.
-The AMP is designed for students whose highest math placement scores are above a 470 SAT Quantitative or 21 ACT Math.
+Before their initial registration, students should use the one-time-only opportunity to advance their initial college mathematics placement by taking the Supplemental Math Skills (SMS) test.
 The SMS is designed for students whose highest math placement scores are below a 470 SAT Quantitative or 21 ACT Math.
-A low score on the AMP or SMS does NOT require a student to drop below the initial mathematics placement, however, performing well on either test may improve your initial mathematics placement.
-Therefore, it is strongly recommended that students take the AMP or SMS tests before registering for the first time at FSU.
+A low score on the SMS does NOT require a student to drop below the initial mathematics placement, however, performing well on the test may improve your initial mathematics placement.
+Therefore, it is strongly recommended that students take the SMS tests before registering for the first time at FSU.